 Many people believe that forgiving the people who have hurt them will make people see them as weak or that it gives the person a free pass.
 However, we recognize that it takes strength and courage to forgive the people who have hurt you.
 It’s challenging to let go of the pain, seek peace, and move forward past the pain.
 It may be necessary to repeatedly forgive the person.
 However, with the help of forgiveness therapy, you can make this goal a reality.

-We won’t lie: addiction treatment won’t be all holding hands, roasting smores, and singing kumbaya.
-It will be challenging, but it’s a challenge we’re willing to help you meet.
+Recovery from drug or alcohol addiction will be challenging, but it’s a challenge we’re willing to help you meet.
 We will evaluate your needs and determine whether you require forgiveness therapy to assist in the healing process.
 We may also recommend a range of other treatments, such as:

 - Cognitive-behavioral therapy